benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 href="https://www.w3.org/TR/tracking-dnt/">specification of the DNT header</a> as well as a <a href="https://www.w3.org/TR/tracking-compliance/">set of practices</a>
-about what compliance to DNT means.
-Unfortunately in January 2019 the working group was closed with this <a href="https://github.com/w3c/dnt/commit/5d85d6c3d116b5eb29fddc69352a77d87dfd2310">notice</a>:</p>
+about what compliance for DNT means.
+Unfortunately, in January 2019 the working group was closed with this <a href="https://github.com/w3c/dnt/commit/5d85d6c3d116b5eb29fddc69352a77d87dfd2310">notice</a>:</p>